Lovina Bali, Indonesia Travel Guide

 If you purchase large items, ask the vendor about shipping options.
 It's possible they arrange international delivery for you.

-Know your home country's's customs regulations for imported goods to avoid issues upon return.
+Be familiar with your home country's''s import rules for imported goods to avoid issues upon return.